The Finale (Everybody Loves Raymond): Synopsis

 Later that evening, Debra brings Ray ice cream in bed.
 She watches as he starts eating and looks at him lovingly, telling him about what she is planning to do the next day, breaking down when she starts talking about the kids.
 Ray asks her if it is "that time of the month."
 Debra begins passionately kissing Ray.
 Meanwhile, over at Marie's and Frank's, Frank reflects on what happened.
 Marie notices something is up because he's too silent and he turned down dessert.
 She finally gets Frank to tell her what happened at the hospital and is hysterical when she finds out that "her son almost died" and nobody told her.
 Back across the street, Ray and Debra are still in bed kissing and Marie rushes into their bedroom, jumping on the bed and embracing Raymond.
 With a central theme of the series being Marie's coddling of Ray, an annoyed Debra says to nobody in particular, "I knew one day this would happen."
 Ray is mortified that "his worst nightmare is coming true" and asks what is going on.
 Amy, Robert, and Frank come into the bedroom and Frank tells Ray about what happened at the hospital.
 Ray is furious that nobody told him, but becomes curious as to how everyone reacted when they thought he might be dead.
 There is a pause and Ray irritably envisions what he thinks must have been going through Debra's head, saying that while she has to plan a funeral and raise three kids herself, she can finally start dating again.
 The scene takes on a moment of seriousness when Frank shouts at Raymond that he saw Debra fall apart in the waiting room, telling his son "I've never seen her like that, and I'll tell you, I never want to see her like that again!"

 Amy says that Robert had to pull the car over on the way home from the hospital because he was crying after "You Are the Sunshine of My Life" came on the radio (though Robert claims he pulled over because he thought he hit a cat).
-Everyone leaves and Debra and Ray are alone again.
+Everyone leaves and Debra and Ray are alone again, and the two reiterate that they really do love each other.
 The final scene of the series shows the entire family eating breakfast together after Frank breaks Marie's stove in an attempt to "work on it."
 Each character seems to emote an amalgam of their signature qualities as they sit and eat together, and with Ray at the center of the table, Debra tells Ray, "It's getting a little crowded in here," to which Ray responds, "Yeah, you know what?
 We need a bigger table."

 Production

-Filming of the episode began on January 20, 2005 (Actual film was used for this series).